 But how does this equipment work?
 In today's article, we are walking through how a stick pack machine turns a single roll of film into multiple shelf-ready packages.

-The operation of stick pack machines is very similar to that of single lane vertical form fill seal packaging machines: a roll of film is cut and formed into multiple stick packs, the bags are filled with product and then sealed, all in a vertical fashion, at speeds of up to 80 bags per minute per lane.
+The operation of stick pack machines is very similar to that of vertical form fill seal packaging machines: a roll of film is cut and formed into multiple stick packs, the bags are filled with product and then sealed, all in a vertical fashion, at speeds of up to 80 bags per minute per lane.
 With machines that can accommodate up to 20 lanes, a single stick pack machine can produce up to 1,600 stick packs per minute.
 That's over 26 sticks per second!

 1. Film Transport & Unwind

 Stick pack machines use a single sheet of film material rolled around a core, usually referred to as rollstock.
 The film is unwound from the film reel, positioned at the rear part of the machine.
 The film unwinding process is done by means of movement of the cross seal jaws, located at the front of the stick pack machine.